67P/kredits-contracts/README.md

 ## Upgradeable contracts

-We use aragonOS for upgradeablity of the different contracts.
+We use aragonOS for upgradeability of the different contracts.
 Refer to the [aragonOS upgradeablity documentation](https://hack.aragon.org/docs/upgradeability-intro) for more details.